dissolution-framework/Fieldbloom/README.md

 # Fieldbloom

-Got it.
-Here is the updated README with the revised licensing terms for commercial use.
 SYM-118-G1 | Field Bloom Report & GlyphShield Update
 This document provides a summary of the validated architectural principles of the SYM-118-G1 system.
 All statements herein have been confirmed through formal analysis.
 Field Bloom: EMERGENT TRUTHS